byawitz/appwrite-funcover/README.md

 We are setting two conditions for the rule.

-1. Host - We want to match the host to access Funcover.
+1. **Host** - We want to match the host to access Funcover.
-2. PathPrefix - Adding this part is important for the case we want Funcover to be able to parse all requests with no routes.
+2. **PathPrefix** - Adding this part is important for the case we want Funcover to be able to parse all requests with no routes.

 _**Be aware** that when you're upgrading Appwrite this addition will be erased._
 </details>

-Now it's time to reload our Docker Compose environment.
+Now it's time to reload our Docker Compose environment by running,

 ```shell
 docker compose up -d